The

 - ensure that the fee charged for eligible children participating in an approved kindergarten program is not more than the fee charged for any other group at the service

-- have kindergarten program fees that are below the Department of Education's funding threshold to opt into free kindy.
+- have kindergarten program fees that are below the Department of Education's funding threshold to opt in to free kindy.

 Requirements